 - Ground Cover Doubling as a Lawn.
 Planting ground cover such as blue star creeper, miniature brass buttons, or creeping phlox provides more interest and color than stretches of grass around a patio or in between stepping stones.
 This was a particularly popular trend for people who wanted to reduce their grass-cutting duties this summer.

 - A Dining Area/Garden.
 Many people decided to set up a dining area in the midst of their garden this summer.
-Just imagine a table complete with tablecloth, dishes, and silverware set up beneath a pergola or in a shady area of a flourishing garden.
+Just imagine a table complete with tablecloth, dishes, and silverware set up beneath a carport or in a shady area of a flourishing garden.
 This is the perfect way to dine al fresco while enjoying your beautiful flowers.

 - Vegetable Planters.
 This trend puts a spin on a traditional vegetable garden.
 Instead of having a vegetable garden tucked into one corner of their yard, many people planted their veggies in a collection of large, elegant planters.
 One planter could be dedicated to growing lettuce, while another holds tomatoes or banana peppers.
 Keep this trend in mind and consider putting your vegetable garden into the spotlight next summer!